 How walkable are the areas around our schools?

 Most school districts in Dutchess County provide busing.
-However, schools that are accessible via sidewalks provide students the option of safely walking, which is a healthy way to start the day and has numerous other benefits (see sidebar).
+However, some districts in walkable areas do not provide busing, or only provide it for students who live beyond a certain distance from the school.
+Walking to school, though rare in most of our county, is a healthy way to start the day and has numerous other benefits (see sidebar).

 There are 71 public school locations (grades K-12) in Dutchess County (a few schools share locations).
 Almost 40 percent of these are fairly walkable, with at least 20 percent sidewalk coverage; these include schools in the cities of Poughkeepsie and Beacon and most schools in villages.
 Another 40 percent have no sidewalks—these include schools in both suburban and rural areas.
 The remaining schools have limited sidewalks, which often makes walking infeasible.